liberoxp/chpc/README.md

 ![empty_script](https://raw.github.com/liberoxp/chpc/master/pic/empty_script.png)

-**P.S.** The main window will not close after pressing **Change** button, this way you can keep on changing callback script without re-executing this tool.
+**PS1** The main window will not close after pressing **Change** button, this way you can keep on changing callback script without re-executing this tool.

+**PS2** The previous version of this tool is stored at https://code.google.com/p/change-houdini-parameter-callback which is based on PyQt4.